Skip to content

 • Decompress Afterward: Give baby a warm bath and set the mood for a sweet night’s sleep with quiet music and a dark room.
 Then you do the same!

-Scared of germs and deadly diseases?
+Scared of germs and diseases?

 Take a breath.
 It pays to be extra careful for the first month — the younger your baby, the less time her immune system has had to strengthen.
 (That goes double for infants born prematurely or with other health concerns.)
 That being said, you do not need to stress over these fears.
 Wash your hands when needed and don’t hand baby off to anyone other than your partner just to be safe.
 Ask others to kiss baby’s belly or feet instead of the face and hands if you are really nervous.
 No matter what you decide to do, make sure that you are comfortable with your decision.
 No one but yourself can make you happy in this situation!
 So have fun and enjoy that adult beverage.